 The Luis Ma.
 Araneta y Zaragoza residence, # 52 McKinley Road, Forbes Park.

 The “Pagoda” renovation of the 1800s Ocampo residence, Quiapo

 “Villa Caridad,” New Manila.
-The prewar, eclectic, Mediterranean-style residence was built by the Lerma family.
-It was later acquired by the Gallego-Ongsiako family with whom it was more closely associated.
+The prewar, eclectic, Mediterranean-style residence was built by the Domingo Lerma family.
+It was later acquired by the Gallego-Ongsiako family with whom it is more closely associated.